 - West Coast Environmental Law – WELA is “[a] non-profit group of environmental lawyers and strategists dedicated to safeguarding the environment through law.”

 - Canadian Environmental Law Association – CELA is a specialty legal clinic that works to protect human health and the environment.

 - Alberta Tomorrow – Alberta Tomorrow is an educational simulator intended to help students understand sustainable planning in the province of Alberta.

 - Alberta Environment Network – The AEN has compiled a list of Online Resources for Learning About the Environment from Home for Kids of All Ages.

-- Elbow River Watershed Partnership – The Elbow River Watershed Partnership focuses on watershed stewardship related education for middle and high school Alberta Students and their teachers through their Instagram account, and are launching a new story feature for younger kids as well.
+- Elbow River Watershed Partnership – The Elbow River Watershed Partnership focuses on watershed stewardship related education for middle and high school students and their teachers through their Instagram account, and are launching a new story feature for younger kids as well.